-Operation Impact 2020
+Operation Impact 2021

-- Please post these posters in an area that is visible to your officers as well as members of the public or feature the poster on your website.
+- The English and French posters are made available to help promote the Operation Impact public education road safety campaign.
+Display it in an area that is visible to your officers as well as members of the public or feature the poster on your website.

 Social Media Content

-- Use this campaign hashtag #OperationImpact2020
+- Use this campaign hashtag #OperationImpact2021

 Media Relations Content

 Refer to the left navigation bar to access the different resources of the campaign toolkit.
+(Coming soon!)